RDFLib/pySHACL/README.md

   -V, --version         Show PySHACL version and exit.
   -o [OUTPUT], --output [OUTPUT]
                         Send output to a file (defaults to stdout).
+  --server              Ignore all the rest of the options, start the HTTP
+                        Server.
+Same as `pyshacl_server`.
 ```

 ## Python Module Use